daveschudel/Fedora-KDE/README.md

 I've spent a lot of time just playing with Fedora and KDE, learning how it works.
 KDE is very configurable.
 You can pretty much set it up however you want.

 ## KDE Specific Information
-I originally wrote this for the Fedora KDE spin but Chapters 5 & 10 are the only one that here specific to the KDE so users of the base Fedora distro and other spins can use this document too.
+I originally wrote this for the Fedora KDE spin but Chapters 5 & 10 are the only ones that here specific to the KDE so users of the base Fedora distro and other spins can use this document too.

 As I find more I'll add it.
 I hope it helps you.
 <br><br>